Nov. 18, 2018

 January 24, 2017

 Funny hillbilly moment.
-Luke and Maggie and Sands and I are playing in the cottage, lamplight mellow, bellies full, drams of Scotch glistening, all musical instruments unsheathed and resounding – And in a lull, between songs, it is observed by our guests that that must be chicken shit on the wheel of granny’s walker.
+Luke and Maggie and Sands and I are playing in the cottage, lamplight mellow, dinner plates still on the table, drams of Scotch glistening, all musical instruments unsheathed and resounding – And in a lull, between songs, it is observed by our guests that that must be chicken shit on the wheel of granny’s walker.
 Yes.
 Looks like it.
-But nobody is going to get up and do anything about it, we’re all laden with, for instance, Luke’s great-sounding tenor-guitar, Maggie’s flashing accordion, dobro, etc.
+But nobody is going to get up and do anything about it, we’re all laden-down with, for instance, Luke’s great-sounding tenor-guitar, Maggie’s flashing accordion, dobro, etc.

 * * * *

 Asparagus goes in, 15 bare-root crowns in central raised bed.

 (First sunny day in two weeks.
 During this week, we in foothills got 18 in. rain total, while local Sierra ski areas got 25 ft. snow)